 The City of New York is the owner of the sidewalks, streets and curbs.
 As such, it is responsible to maintain them in a safe condition.
-However, if you are injured due to a defect, such as a hole or crack on a public street, you can only sue the City of New York if:
+However, slip and fall accidents occur often and if you are injured due to a defect, such as a hole or crack on a public street, you can only sue the City of New York if:

 However, owners of buildings greater than 3 family residences, smaller buildings that are not exclusively residential, and commercial buildings are charged with the duty to maintain the sidewalk in front of their premises in a reasonably safe condition and are responsible for injuries caused by their failure to do so.

 Owners of 1, 2 or 3 family dwellings used exclusively for residential purposes are not responsible for maintaining the public sidewalk, but there are exceptions: